THIS Roman Road Will Take You Places!

 So, Define Sin

 The Bible seems to make a big deal about sin, but the whole idea of sin is not a real popular topic in our culture.
 If you call something sin, then you are defining what people should or shouldn’t do, and we should all be able to decide that for ourselves, right?
 If you call me a sinner, then perhaps you are being biased or judgmental.
-Who are you to judge what is wrong or right?
+Who are YOU to judge what is wrong or right?

 Sin suggests personal failure and individual accountability, but when people do something wrong in our society, there are suddenly a vast array of excuses and explanations about why it’s suddenly ok to break the law or disobey authority.
 Somebody else did something wrong, so it’s ok for me to do something wrong in return.
 (Whatever happened to “two wrongs don’t make a right”?)